-But as they remembered God’s mighty deliverance from the hand of their wicked enemies, the urgent plea this little remnant, was that God would show His mighty power and rout the wicked enemies of His chosen people - because they were waxing worse and worse.
-Oh, that You would rend the heavens, was their urgent cry, Oh that You would and come down quickly, so that the mountains might quake at Your presence, was their insistent plea.
+But as they reflected on God’s mighty deliverance from the hand of their wicked enemies, their urgent plea called out for justice to be done.
+They prayed that God would show His mighty power and rout their enemies, who were waxing worse and worse.
+"Oh, that You would rend the heavens," was their urgent cry.
+"If only You would tear open the heavens and come down quickly, so that the mountains might quake at Your presence," was their heartfelt plea.

-But the Lord has promised that at His appointed time He will come, and He will not delay.
-The trumpet will sound, the dead in Christ shall be raised incorruptible, and then we who are alive and remain will be caught up together with them in the clouds and so we shall ever be with the Lord.
-This is a comfort to the heart of each believer in Christ as we unite in the harmonious chorus - Even So Come Lord Jesus...
+But before that day, the Lord will come to take His Church-age saints to be with Him forever.
+The trumpet will sound, the dead in Christ shall be raised incorruptible, and we who are alive and remain will be caught up into the clouds, together with His resurrected saints, and so we shall ever be with the Lord.
+This truth is a comfort to the heart of every believer in Christ as we unite in the harmonious chorus - 'even so come Lord Jesus'.

-Father God, we thank You that You have promised to be with us no matter what difficult circumstances invade our lives and we lift up our many brothers and sisters in Christ who are facing increasingly hard times.
-We are watching and waiting for the soon return of our Lord Jesus Christ and join with the Spirit in praying: Come Lord Jesus.
-In these increasingly difficult times, we ask for Your strength and courage to face whatever lies ahead, knowing that nothing can separate us from the love of God, which in Christ Jesus.
+Father God, thank You that You have promised to be with me no matter what difficult circumstances invade my life.
+I lift up my many brothers and sisters in Christ who are facing increasingly hard times.
+We are all watching and waiting for the soon return of our Lord Jesus Christ and join with the Spirit in praying, "Come Lord Jesus."
+In these increasingly difficult times, I ask for Your strength and courage to face whatever lies ahead, knowing that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us... and that nothing can separate us from the love of God, which is in Christ Jesus.
 AMEN.